• Home

 • Take still images

-• Store your files in an SD card, USB drive, or upload your files to Google Drive or Dropbox
+• Store your files in an SD card, or USB drive, or upload your files to Google Drive or Dropbox

 How To Build Your Own Surveillance System Using Raspberry Pi?